Manuscript Submission

 Submission Method

-Please submit your manuscript via e-mail as an attachment to Sunghoon Roh, Editor-in-Chief at editor@aaps.or.kr.
+Please submit your manuscript via e-mail as an attachment to Sunghoon Roh, Editor-in-Chief at [email protected].
 Manuscripts submitted electronically must be in the original word processing format, and saved as either a MS Word file (*.doc, *.docx) or a Rich Text Format file (*.rtf).

 Editorial Policies